-5.1.7.
+- 5.1.7.
 Any vehicle fitted with an AEBS shall meet the performance requirements of UN Regulation No. 13-H in its 01 series of amendments for vehicles of Category M1 and N1 or Regulation No. 13 in its 11 series of amendments for vehicles of Category N1 and shall be equipped with an anti-lock braking function in accordance with the performance requirements of Annex 6 to UN Regulation No.13-H in its 01 series of amendments or of Annex 13 to UN Regulation No. 13 in its 11 series of amendments.

-5.2.
+- 5.2.
 Specific Requirements

-5.2.1.
+- 5.2.1.
 Car to car scenario

-5.2.1.1.
+- 5.2.1.1.
 Collision warning

-When an imminent collision with a preceding vehicle of Category M_1 , in the same lane is detected with a relative speed above that speed up to which the subject vehicle is able to avoid the collision, (within the conditions specified in paragraph 5.2.1.4) is imminent a collision warning shall be provided as specified in paragraph 5.5.1., and shall be triggered at the latest 0.8 seconds before the start of emergency braking.
+When a collision with a preceding vehicle of Category $M_1$ , in the same lane with a relative speed above that speed up to which the subject vehicle is able to avoid the collision, is imminent, a collision warning shall be provided as specified in paragraph 5.5.1., and shall be triggered at the latest 0.8 seconds before the start of emergency braking.